OsgiliathEnterprise/data-migrator/readme.md

-* `./mvnw process-classes -Ptarget-data-changelog-target-db` a liquibase schema changelog (including data) from target database for manual processing (unfortunately, the target/classes/config/liquibase-sink/changelog will have to be modified manually to remove the absolute path part of the <loadData/> sections)
+* `./mvnw process-classes -Ptarget-data-changelog-target-db` a liquibase schema changelog (including data) from target database for manual processing (unfortunately, the target/classes/config/liquibase-sink/changelog will have to be modified manually to remove the absolute path part of the <loadData/> sections, i.e. `/config/liquibase-sink/data`, and a master.xml file has to be created referencing the changelog file)
 * `./mvnw process-classes -Ptarget-db-from-target-data-changelog -Dliquibase.duplicateFileMode=WARN` a liquibase schema changelog (including data) from target database for manual processing